SamCH93/bfgsd/README.md

 # Bayes Factor Group Sequential Designs

-This repository contains
+This repository contains code and data to reproduce result from the manuscript

-- `./paper` Code and data to reproduce result from the manuscript: *Pawel, S., Held.
+> Pawel, S., Held.
 L. (2025).
-Bayes Factor Group Sequential Designs. <https://github.com/SamCH93/bfgsd>*
+Bayes Factor Group Sequential Designs. <https://github.com/SamCH93/bfgsd>

 To cite our work, use the following BibTeX reference